Lonesome Traveler (album)

 Lonesome Traveler is an album by pianist Ray Bryant recorded and released by Cadet Records in 1966.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated May 13, 1965, peaking at No. 193 during a three-week run on the chart.

 Reception

 Flophouse magazine stated: "Lonesome Traveler is one of pianist Ray Bryant’s grittiest recordings and his second album on Cadet – the subsidiary of Chicago blues and r&b label Chess. ...By 1966, Bryant, a pianist with a lot of gospel and blues feeling and an uncommonly firm, propulsive left hand had a satisfactory decade to look back upon".

 Track listing

 All compositions by Ray Bryant, except where indicated.